 BEP Surface Technologies provide a high quality service for the precise deposition of hard chromium.

-Chromium offers extreme hardness, from 900 to 1150 HV, low co-efficient of friction, excellent resistance to wear and abrasion and is resistant to most chemicals.
+Chromium offers extreme hardness (900 to 1150 HV), a low friction coefficient, excellent resistance to wear, abrasion and most chemicals.
 The coating also retains its hardness after heating to 400°C and resists tarnishing above 300°C.

 Our chrome purification plant ensures that our chrome vats deliver optimum performance at all times.
 This ensures the chrome solutions are always as new, resulting in superior chrome quality.